wcj365/python-stats-dataviz/assignments/assignment_03/README.md

 * 9 0 6 4 0 1 0 6 9 9 *
 ***********************
 ```
-5. Optional (challenging): Calculate and Print the total of each row and column like the following:
+5. Calculate and Print the total of each row and column like the following:
 ```
 6  8  0  2  3  4  2  2  4  4  * 35
 3  7  5  8  9  7  4  8  6  0  * 57